BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 >The artist is the origin of the work.
 The work is the origin of the artist.
 Neither is without the other.
 Nevertheless, neither is the sole support of the other.
 In themselves and in their reciprocal relation, artist and work are each, in their own way, grounded in a third, which precedes them both, namely that which also gives artist and work their names---the art.
 > -- Martin Heidegger

-For Heidegger, art is not merely a product but a mode of Being, one that ontologically makes both the artist and the work possible.
-Yet its essence can only be grasped in a circular movement: we must understand art through artworks and artworks through the essence of art.[^10]
+For Heidegger, art is not merely a product but an *event*---a mode of revealing in which both the artist and the work first become possible.
+Yet its *Wesen* can only be grasped in a circular movement: we must understand art through artworks and artworks through the *Wesen* of art.[^10]

 Heidegger thus does not seek a "theory of art," but the event in which art occurs as truth.
 His thinking deliberately resists closure: we enter into a process already underway, gradually disclosing artist and work without ever reaching a final point.